 Lighting Like Lightning

 An often-overlooked aspect of photography and associated equipment is lighting.
+Although a built-in camera flash can help illuminate a dark subject, a stronger illumination source works better in low-light settings.
 The great news here is, lighting is now more portable than ever.
 With collapsable stands and LED-powered lights, you can now carry decent lighting with you wherever you go.
 Lighting a frame from a different angle, from behind, or with colored filters can completely change a scene, giving your photos a totally different feel.
 It’s also much easier to adjust and trust artificial lighting than it is to use natural lighting that could change at any minute.
 Take a look at some of the best portable lighting solutions on the market and you’ll notice the difference.

 Keep It Still

 Shaky hands can be a problem for photographers, especially if you are shooting in low light with long exposures, or hanging off a stand or ladder trying to get that perfect shot.
+Even the slightest camera movements can ruin your pictures and make them blurry.
 In these instances, there are some options available to help you keep the camera still and the photo crisp.

 For standard studio or controlled shots, use a tripod.
 Again, these can be carried very easily these days, as they are super light and telescopic.
 When shooting on the move there are a variety of steady-cam-like body attachments and shoulder mounts to help you keep the camera level at all times.